Listing Out The Top Ten Summer Smartphone Incidents

 Summer means sun, beach and sea.
 For most people, this is proven to be a relaxing time.
-However, sometimes summer fun can turn into a stressful situations for our electronic devices.
+However, sometimes summer fun can turn into a stressful situations for our electronic devices, particularly your smartphone.

 A study found that one-third of mobile phone owners have lost smartphones due to some kind of misfortunate incident.
 Five percent reported that their pet destroyed their smartphone.
 Twelve percent of the respondents had left the smartphone on the top of the car before driving away, while 20 percent of respondents reported that their device fell in the toilet.

 Spring is here and a brand new riding lawn mower awaits, but be aware not to let your smartphone slip out of your pocket.
 If an electronic device gets in contact with these fast-moving blades, it could cause problems that are difficult to solve, even for data recovery experts.

 Most people are not amused when their dog mistakes a USB drive as a chew toy and the SD card for a treat or when cats mistake a tablet for a litter box.

 It's a hot one.
 The sun is burning and your skin needs some protection.
 You quickly get out the sunscreen and your smartphone gets a taste of it as well.
 Sunscreen can get stuck in small openings of the device and the substances can harm coated displays.